 4. Consolidating Learning

-The 60 CVC Words videos are now available in both online and offline formats for your convenience and are suitable for both classroom and at-home use.
+The 60 CVC Words videos are now available and are suitable for both classroom and at-home use.
 Explore our purchasing options to learn more and stay tuned for an upcoming set of videos that will accompany the rest of our Emergent and Transitional Readers eBooks.

 Looking for a way to assess reading skills in addition to teaching them?
 Learn more our editable Reading Assessment Forms that will allow you to track student progress right from the beginning stages of learning how to read!